 There are attackers known as hackers who infiltrate protected systems and get hold of otherwise private information.
 There is yet another form of attackers, who are known as social engineers.

-They exploit the app users’ human weakness to gain access to their information of login credentials or account information of the users.
+They exploit the app users’ human weaknesses to gain access to their information of login credentials or account information of the users.

 It is known as ‘phishing.’
-Man-in-the-middle (MITM) attack consists of a third party eavesdropping (intercepting the communications between two parties – mHealth app and a database with protected health information).
+Man-in-the-middle (MITM) attack consists of third-party eavesdropping (intercepting the communications between two parties – mHealth app and a database with protected health information).

 Build A Winning Healthcare App with Imaginovation